Sexual victimization of Native American women: The Tribal Sexual Assault Services Program

-U.S. Department of Justice Report
+U.S. Department of Justice report

-Then, in response to the levels of domestic violence, sexual assault, and stalking experienced by Native American women, the U.S. Department of Justice (DOJ) has initiated a number of measures to enhance the federal response to these crimes and support tribal efforts to ensure the safety of Native women.
+In response to the levels of domestic violence, sexual assault, and stalking experienced by Native American women, the U.S. Department of Justice (DOJ) has initiated several measures to enhance the federal response to crimes of sexual violence and support tribal efforts to ensure the safety of Native women.

 A 2004 DOJ report that used data from 1992-2002, found that people indigenous to the Americas ages 12 and older experience 5,900 sexual assaults per year.
 The report also found that Native peoples in the United States are twice as likely to experience rape/sexual assault compared to all other races.

 Almost half of all Native American women have experienced rape, physical violence, or stalking by an intimate partner, and one in three Indian women will experience the trauma of rape at some point in her life.
 Additionally, the murder rate of Native American women on some reservations exceeds the national average by over ten times.
 To combat this trend, the DOJ launched an initiative on public safety in tribal communities, directed U.S. Attorneys to prioritize violence against women in Indian Country, and added 28 new Indian Country Assistant U.S. Attorneys in 2010 to increase the prosecution of serious crimes.

 A Violence Against Women Federal/Tribal Prosecution Task Force was established to assist in the development of best practice recommendations and resource materials concerning the prosecution of violence against women crimes in Indian Country.
 The Office on Violence Against Women (OVW) created a national clearinghouse on the sexual assault of Native women and implemented the SAFESTAR Project to address the collection and preservation of sexual assault evidence in rural and geographically isolated tribal communities.

 The Office for Victims of Crime (OVC) supports efforts to enhance American Indian and Alaska Native communities' capacity to provide services for victims of sexual assault through the Sexual Assault Nurse Examiner–Sexual Assault Response Team (SANE-SART) Initiative.
 To assist in providing accurate data for Indian tribal governments, OVW released a solicitation for the National Tribal Protection Order Registry Initiative.
 The OVW also announced the selection of four tribes for a Violence Against Women Tribal Special U.S. Attorney (SAUSA) Initiative, which aims to increase the likelihood that every viable violence against women criminal offense is prosecuted.

 Recognizing the complexities of the legal framework for criminal jurisdiction in Indian country, the DOJ has formally recommended new Federal legislation to better protect women in tribal communities from violent crime.
 Proposed amendments to the Violence Against Women Act (VAWA) include reaffirming tribal criminal jurisdiction over certain non-Indian offenders and clarifying tribal civil authority to issue and enforce protection orders.
 In partnership with tribal governments, the OVW continues to work towards decreasing violence against Native American women, strengthening the capacity of tribal governments to respond to these crimes, and ensuring the accountability of perpetrators.